kitware-resonant/cookiecutter-resonant/README.md

 Otherwise, the example models will be permanently included in the migration history.

 ## Without `include_example_code`
 If `include_example_code` is disabled, you may wish to make some small changes as your project grows.

 Once pytest tests are added, add / uncomment `envlist = test` in `{{ project_slug }}/tox.ini`.

+# Update
+To update an existing project, run:
+`uvx --with cookiecutter,jinja2_time copier update -a .copier-answers.resonant.yml -A --trust`